cgustave/fgtconfig/README.md

 ## translate

 ##### Disclaimer :
-This tool is not a Fortinet official product.
+This is not a Fortinet official product.
 It is provided as-is without official support.
 I have made this tool for my own use.
 It can be used at your own risk.

 ##### Author :
 Cedric GUSTAVE

-##### Branches :
+##### Install:
-It is recommended to use the 'release' branch.
+- Use **'release'** branch.
   The 'master' branch is mainly used for development and may be not always working.
   `git clone -b release git://github.com/cgustave/fgtconfig.git`

 #### Description :